cinnamon-rolling/50.039-dl-small-project/README.md

 **Li Yuxuan** 1003607
 **Ng Jia Yi** 1003696

+# About Project

+In this repo, you can find the main model running code in `50.039 Small Project 2 Binary.ipynb`.
+To test the model on the 25 images of the test dataset, find the code in `Binary Classifiers Test.ipynb`.
+To plot the graph showing distribution of the dataset, find the code in `distribution.ipynb`.

+Results are collected as `.csv` files as well as `.png` under the two folders `Binary Without Preprocessing - Results` and `Binary With Preprocessing - Results`.
+As names suggested, we ran two experiments, one with the image preprocessing (will be discussed later) and one without image preprocessing.
+Accuracy, Train Loss and Validation Loss are collected in CSV for graph plotting, and a pre-plotted images have been included in the respective folders.

+Looking at the filename, the names are self-explanatory, except for the two symbols `cn` and `ni`. `ni` represents: **Normal-Infected** binary set and `cn` represents **Covid-NonCovid** set.

 # Introduction

 In this project, we attempt to design a deep learning model, whose task is to assist with the diagnosis of pneumonia, for COVID and non-COVID cases, by using X-ray images of patients.
 We engineered a lightweight convolutional neural network model that can collectively train/test the given x-ray scans.
 In this report, we will cover our design process and the challenges that come along with it.

 # Proposed Methodology